Are free VPNs any good for Kodi?

-Before we get to the VPNs, let’s start with Kodi, which is a free and open source media player.
+Before we get to the free VPN side of things, let’s start with Kodi, which is a free and open source media player.
 The software was originally made back in 2002 as a homebrew media player for the original Xbox platform.
 With that origin, it follows that Kodi is designed for a “10-foot user interface” designed to be used from the living room couch, rather than a traditional computer.

 These days, Kodi is an open source software media center.
 It is available as a download for a number of platforms, including Windows, Mac, Linux, iOS, Android, and even the Raspberry Pi.
 Kodi is notable for the wide variety of audio and video formats supported, which can be used to stream content both on the local network, or over the internet, and also for its active community forum.